06 / 08 / 21

 What does the theory test involve?

-The second part of the theory test is the hazard perception - this part is to test your ability to spot driving hazards on the road.
-If you’re lucky enough to be able to drive on your provisional license with family/friends, practice scanning for any hazards (your driving instructor would be able to explain to you how to do this) - such as vehicles emerging from side roads, cyclists that could become a hazard, and pedestrians making an impromptu crossing.
+The second part of the theory test is the hazard perception.
+This part is to test your ability to spot driving hazards on the road.
+If you’re lucky enough to be able to drive on your provisional license with family/friends.
+Practice scanning for any hazards (your driving instructor would be able to explain to you how to do this).
+Such as vehicles emerging from side roads.
+Cyclists that could become a hazard.
+Pedestrians making an impromptu crossing.
 These are the types of things you will need to be aware of for the hazard perception test.
 Out of 75 questions, you’ll need to answer 44 correctly to pass.

 You have to pass both the multiple choice section and the hazard perception in order to pass the theory test.

 How do I revise for the theory test?

 If you book a theory training course/test with us, we offer the Theory Test Pro app which you can download on your smartphone.
 This will help you to revise the topics and questions that might occur in the multiple choice section of the test.
 The government’s Safe Driving for Life is also a useful tool to give yourself a practice run through the questions.
 What is really helpful to some pupils is the fact that this website has two views – ‘default view’ which follows the design of the website.
 Then ‘test view’, which looks like the screens you’ll see at the theory test centre.
 We would recommend using ‘test view’; this allows learner drivers to know what to expect when they get to the theory test centre.
 This website also allows you to review your answers at the end too.
 To see where you went wrong so that you can be aware of what areas you need to improve on.